pooja-gera/TheWireUsChallenge/React Applications/RandomQuoteGenerator_Day86/README.md

 # Day 86

-## Random Quote Generator - Adding Random Functionality
+## Random Quote Generator - Binding the random functionality to display the Quote and Author

 In this task, a random quote will appear from the database as soon as the button is clicked.
 This task spans 4 days.